kasanezero/file-organizer-bot/README.md

 To run the bot continuously, you can set it up as a systemd user service on Linux or create a Task Scheduler entry on Windows.
 See the comments in the project description for example unit files and Task Scheduler instructions.

-## Next ideas

-Some enhancements you might consider:

-* Send notifications via Telegram/Discord summarising each batch.
-* Detect true duplicates by content hash and move them to a `Duplicates/` folder.
-* Watch for incomplete `.crdownload` files and process them only when they finish.
-* Create a simple GUI using CustomTkinter for drag‑and‑drop configuration and live logs.
-* Add per‑category post‑processing (e.g. automatically unzip archives or convert
-  images).

 ---

-*This project is released under the MIT License.*